 Aside from just announcing to others what you intend to accomplish, you could also enlist an accountability buddy—someone who may have the same goals you do, so you can compare notes and encourage each other.

-A friend of mine started a Facebook group for four friends focused on getting healthier this year.
-The group is small and intimate, all women I trust and admire.
-The enthusiasm for stepping up our game is contagious, and it’s fun sharing the journey with others whose motivation makes mine grow.
+A friend of mine started a Facebook group for four friends focused on getting healthier last year.
+The group was small and intimate, all women I trust and admire.
+The enthusiasm for stepping up our game was contagious.
+It can be fun and motivating sharing the journey with others.